Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 for path __/a/__ and __/b/__ as we have used regex in our path to accept numbers in our path after (a).

 ## Query Params :
+Query Parameters are key-value pairs sent in the URL after a (?) question mark  and are use to filter or modify the request. for eg: __/search?query=javascript&sort=asc__
+Unlike Route Parameters Query parameters are Optional and do not define the URL structure.

 We can read the query params in our api by using __req.query__ on our request for eg: if we have a path _/user_ then we can  console.log(res.query) it and then in postman we can add some query params which will be printed in our Console.
 So When passing query parameters in a URL, We use a question mark (?) to separate the base URL from the query parameters.